EeshaKulkarni77/Community-Health-EDA/README.md

 ## How to Run

-1. Clone the repository: 'git clone https://github.com/EeshaKulkarni77/Community-Health-EDA.git'
+1. Clone the repository: `git clone https://github.com/EeshaKulkarni77/Community-Health-EDA.git`
-2. Open the notebook: 'Community_Health_EDA.ipynb'
+2. Open the notebook: `Community_Health_EDA.ipynb`
 3. Run all cells

 ---